MatthewSzurkowski/certiGenBackend/Readme.md

 1. Enter the name of the event
 2. Enter the name of the ambassador running the event
 3. Enter the participants names (seperated by commas)
+4. Check the certificates folder for your certificates

 ### API
 <hr/>